 Follow Carleen's step-by-step guide on how to use inks with an airbrush.

-- Decide on the transparency of your colours.
-Daler-Rowney offers different inks ranging from Aquafine (transparent watercolour ink), FW Ink (semi-transparent ink) to System3 Ink (opaque ink) and load your airbrush
+When choosing the transparency of your colours, Daler-Rowney offers different inks ranging from Aquafine (transparent watercolour ink) to FW Ink (semi-transparent ink) to System3 Ink (opaque ink).

-- Make sure to clean your airbrush head with every new colour you use to guarantee colour brilliance and a good air flow.
+2. Make sure to clean your airbrush head with every new colour you use to guarantee colour brilliance and good airflow.

 Daler-Rowney System3 Acrylic Inks are multi-surface, pigment-based opaque inks, ideal for mixed media and multi-technique applications.
 The System3 Acrylic Inks are water-based, water-resistant when dry and can be used inside as well as outdoor.VIEW